SciPost/SciPost/README.md

 ### Mailing with editor
-Any regular method or class based view may be used together with the builtin wysiwyg editor.
-The class based views inherited from Django's UpdateView are easily extended for use with the editor.
+Any regular method or class-based view may be used together with the builtin wysiwyg editor.
+The class-based views inherited from Django's UpdateView are easily extended for use with the editor.

 ```python
 from django.views.generic.edit import UpdateView